Author Archives: Daniel Page

 Five Best Practices to Avoid A LinkedIn-Style Password Embarrassment

-There’s nothing more embarrassing for a web-based company than allowing their user’s personal data to be revealed on the open Internet.
 Websites and services have an ethical duty to protect the private data entrusted to them, and yet, time and again, we hear of hugely popular web services like LinkedIn and Last.fm engaged in password practices that are very definitely not the best.

-Top Five Reasons Your Website’s Visitors Bounce
+Top Five Reasons Your Website’s Visitors NOT Bounce!

-A site’s bounce rate is the percentage of visitors that leave the site from the page on which they arrived without interacting or following navigation.
+A site’s bounce rate is, specifically, the percentage of visitors that leave the site from the page on which they arrived without interacting or following navigation.
 Sites with a high bounce rate are falling at the first hurdle, and it can often be difficult to determine exactly which factors are repelling users.
 Today we’re going to have a look at the five most likely reasons that your site is failing to engage people.

-Historically, the meaning of web content has been largely unfathomable to search engines, which indexed fairly clumsy indicators of content like keywords to get a sense of what a web page is about.
 Semantic markup, however, allows search engines to have some understanding of what certain parts of a page’s content refers to and include that information in the text that they display below the links on SERPS (known as snippets).

 Top Ten Ways To Improve Site Speed